kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

     -   It corresponds to a software component (code + library = Docker container)

-    -   Anything that has a devops dir is "deployable"
+    -   Anything that has a devops dir is \"deployable\"

 -   Each Docker container is run from its corresponding dir, e.g.,